-- Vascular disease (Table 3[=IMG8]) on the day of or within 365 days prior to imaging. - Post-traumatic seizure (Table 2 [=IMG2]) on the day of or day prior to imaging. - Other indication of trauma (Table 4 [=IMG9]) or by the presence of an E-code on the day of or within the 7 days prior to imaging. - Relative contraindications to MRI (Table 5 [=IMG12]) on the day of or within 365 days prior to imaging.
-(Note: some contraindications are guidelines rather than strict rules.
-As such, a provider may determine that a child should undergo an MRI despite a contraindication.)
+- Trauma-related headache or pain (Table 2 [=IMG3]; see Supporting Documents) on the day of or within the 7 days prior to imaging. - Head injury by related ICD-9-CM codes (Table 3 [=IMG9]; see Supporting Documents) or by the presence of an E-code on the day of or within the 7 days prior to imaging.

+- Thunderclap headache (Table 2 [=IMG3]; see Supporting Documents) on the day of or within 365 days prior to imaging. - Vascular disease (Table 4 [=IMG8]; see Supporting Documents) on the day of or within 365 days prior to imaging.
+(Note: Some contraindications are guidelines rather than strict rules.
+As such, a provider may determine that a child should undergo an MRI despite a contraindication).